Conversion Rate Optimization (CRO) Guide: How to Make Your Website Work Smarter (2023)

 You can also set your prospective leads’ minds at ease by reassuring them of your consumer information privacy rules.
 They’ll be more willing to share their coveted email address if they know you won’t sell it to a third party.

-Finally, if you know of an industry-specific concern that might give your audience pause, speak to that as well.
+Finally, if you know of an industry-specific concern that might give your audience pause, speak to that.

 What assurances can you provide for your visitors to ease their minds?